plaublin/intel_sgx_tutorial/README.md

 Intel SGX provides a set of assembly instructions to develop an enclave.
 For ease of use, Intel has developed the [SGX SDK](https://software.intel.com/en-us/sgx-sdk/) for C/C++ applications.
-The idea when developing with Intel SGX is to execute only parts of your application inside the enclave, in order to minimize the attack surface.
+The idea when developing with Intel SGX is to execute only parts of our application inside the enclave, in order to minimize the attack surface.
 Note that some projects, such as SCONE or SGX-LKL, execute an entire application inside the enclave, which have their own advantages and drawbacks.
 Please see